J.D. Kleinke: Business career

 After five years and a successful IPO, Kleinke left HCIA in 1998 and joined the boards of other health care information companies, most notably Health Grades, which democratized the use of health care informatics by applying its methods to consumer health care provider selection.
 Kleinke served on the company’s Board of Directors until 2008, including as Executive Vice Chairman for several years, when it was also a publicly traded company.

 In 2004, Kleinke founded and led the Omnimedix Institute, a 501(c)(3) charitable organization that created, built and promoted information technologies for giving patients and their families safe and secure access to and control over their own medical data.
 With funding from private foundations, public corporations, and the federal government, Omnimedix developed and deployed open and ubiquitous health information technologies designed to increase patient access to the health care system; to data on their own medical care; and to information about the best care available for their medical condition.

 In 2007, Kleinke co-founded and led Mount Tabor, a health care information technology development company established to plan, design, build, test and launch systems for the transformation and movement of electronic medical information.
 Mount Tabor provided business strategy and technology integration services for health care companies, technology providers, and government entities creating health information products, systems and services.
 Mount Tabor helped build, launch and test the Google Health personal health information platform, and supported the implementation of Microsoft HealthVault personal health information platform.

-Kleinke currently serves as an investor in and mentor to Wildflower Health, a provider of mobile apps that help patients and families manage pregnancies and early childhood health, on behalf of commercial and Medicaid health plans, state Medicaid programs, and employers; and Context Matters, a provider of drug reimbursement and clinical information products, and related drug data management services, to pharmaceutical companies and financial institutions.
-He also serves on the Board of Primary Care Progress, a non-profit organization that provides management education and leadership training services to US physicians.

-Music performances and writings

-Kleinke is a musician, and plays guitar, mandolin, bass and banjo in folk, bluegrass and sacred music settings.
-He is the founder and leader of Nashir Neshama, a Jewish kirtan group based in Portland; and provides musical accompaniment for kirtan events and yoga classes.
-In the late 1980s, Kleinke wrote musician profiles and album reviews for Acoustic Guitar, Bluegrass Unlimited, Frets, Banjo Newsletter, and the Old Time Herald.